What do you want to do?

 - Make changes to a recognized education program

-Examples of substantial change
+Examples of substantial changes

-- Discontinuation of a program or closing of a campus;
+Discontinuation of a program or closing of a campus.

 Request a consultation